Lab Facilitator Guide

 - Summer School: 3-5 HOURS of work each day (depending on the course), Monday through Friday.
 You must have daily access to the Internet for the duration of summer school.
 There are no exceptions made for students who attend camps or go on vacations where they do not have access to the Internet.

-- Student Email Accounts – It is essential that students have personal email account.
-NCVPS teachers need an accurate email and telephone contact for their students.
+- Student Email Accounts – It is essential that students have personal (or school-based) email accounts.
+NCVirtual teachers need accurate email and telephone contacts for their students.
 PowerSchool usually has the student’s phone number, but not an email address.
 A student can use an email account provided by your district, or a student can set up an email account through Hotmail, Yahoo, Google, Gaggle, etc. If you do not use the student’s correct email address, the following issues will occur:

-- NCVPS teachers will not have the correct email address to contact students.
+- NCVirtual teachers will not have the correct email address to contact students.
 It is essential that our teachers have this.
 It helps ensure the success of your students.

 - Students will not receive their forum updates.